Young tennis star Alex Eala can add another achievement to her list as she just received her highest placement yet in the world rankings.

 BEST FEMALE PLAYER IN SEA

-Recently, the Women’s Tennis Association (WTA) released their updated world rankings, which saw Alex place at 280.
-This placement marks an improvement from her last spot at 317, a jump of over 37 spots.
+Recently, the Women’s Tennis Association (WTA) released their updated world rankings, which saw Alex place at 214.
 With this placement, Alex received her career best career tennis world ranking yet.
-“Happy to be at my highest ranking yet,” she wrote on Instagram celebrating her achievement.
+The achievement also means Alex enters the top fie all-time highest ranked Filipino tennis players in the open era.

 At that placement, not only is she the highest ranking female player from the Philippines, but she also is currently ranked the highest female player in Southeast Asia.
 And by the way, she’s only 17 years old.
-Way up on the list at number 14 is part-Filipino Leylah Fernandez who had a phenomenal 2021 that saw her burst into the mainstream.
 Ever since Alex debuted on the world rankings a couple of years ago, her rankings have never declined and has consistently been increasing with every update.
-Her hard work and her wins have been paying off as she now finds herself in the top 300 best female tennis players in the world.
+Her hard work and her wins have been paying off as she now finds herself in the top 200 best female tennis players in the world.

 To date, Alex has two professional titles from the International Tennis Federation under her belt.
 Her first was in January 2021 when she won the W15 Manacor meet.
 Her second came in April 2022 when she won the W25 Chiang Rai tournament in Thailand.
 She defeated hometown favorite Luksika Kumkhum in 6-4, 6-2 to take home the trophy.
-And this past May, Alex made her debut in the Philippine national team when she competed in tennis at the 31st SEA Games in Vietnam.
+This past May, Alex made her debut in the Philippine national team when she competed in tennis at the 31st SEA Games in Vietnam.
 The Rafa Nadal Academy trained tennis star ended up bagging three bronze medals in mixed doubles, women’s team event, and the women’s single event.
+And let’s not forget her historic US Opens girls singles championship she got this 2022.

 MORE SPORTING ACHIEVEMENTS